 Association for Post Natal Illness: The APNI run a helpline for anyone who needs support and advice about postnatal illness.
 Their helpline is answered by women who have themselves in the past suffered from postnatal illness but are now fully recovered.
-Their confidential helpline phone number is 020 7386 0868 and is open from 10am-2pm Mon to Fri.
+Their confidential phone helpline is open from 10am-2pm Mon to Fri.
 They also offer online, email and postal support.

 Go to Association for Post Natal Illness

 Pregnancy Sickness Support: Providing support to women suffering from Nausea and Vomiting in Pregnancy (NVP) and the severe form of the condition; Hyperemesis Gravidarum (HG).
 They have a telephone helpline for anyone suffering with information about treatment and coping strategies.